Jay-JYKim91/recollective/README.md

   Then I moved on to small UI components in `components/ui`, practicing how to write rendering tests using React Testing Library.
   I'm gradually expanding test coverage and becoming more comfortable with writing tests in my development process.

+- 📄 **Implementing Pagination, Filtering, and Sorting Together**
+  To ensure a smooth user experience for those who might store a large number of records—and to future-proof the app for scalability—I moved away from client-side filtering and sorting.
+  I refactored the record list to use server-side pagination, which required coordinating pagination, filtering, and sorting parameters in each query.
+  This process taught me how to design React Query keys for effective cache invalidation and how to build flexible Supabase queries that support multiple dynamic conditions.
+  I also encountered interesting UX edge cases, such as distinguishing between “no records at all” and “no records matching the current filters.”
+To solve this, I implemented a custom hook called `useUserRecordsCount` that fetches only the total record count using `.select("*", { count: "exact", head: true })`, minimizing network overhead while providing accurate feedback in each scenario.

 ---

 ## 📊 Future Improvements